(225 ILCS 55/85)

 who has applied for licensure under this Act, to submit

-to a mental or physical examination, or both, as required by and at the expense
+to a mental or physical examination, or both, which may include a substance abuse or sexual offender evaluation, as required by and at the expense

-of the Department.
-The Department or Board may order the examining physician to
+The Department or Board may order the examining physician or any member of the multidisciplinary team to

 testimony concerning the mental or physical examination of the licensee or

 applicant.
-No information shall be excluded by reason of any common law or
+No information, report, record, or other documents in any way related to the examination shall be excluded by reason of any common law or

 statutory privilege relating to communications between the licensee or

 applicant and the examining physician or any member of the multidisciplinary team.
 No authorization is necessary from the licensee or applicant ordered to undergo an examination for the examining physician or any member of the multidisciplinary team to provide information, reports, records, or other documents or to provide any testimony regarding the examination and evaluation.

 The individual to be examined may have, at his or her own expense, another